HL7/cgm/input/pagecontent/index.md

   * MAY choose to store only a subset of resources in a submitted bundle
   * SHOULD ensure that accepted submissions are available for read/search immediately after submission, but MAY subject these submissions to additional ingestion workflow steps
   * MAY respond with HTTP status code 429 (Too Many Requests) if a client is submitting data too frequently

+> **Note:** Unlike standard FHIR transactions where servers must process all entries as a single unit, the `$submit-cgm-bundle` operation allows servers to selectively accept and persist only a subset of the submitted resources.

 **Handling Duplicate Submissions**